 If you are a family member who is hyper-responsible, nurturing and prone to fixing things – it’s coming for those qualities.
-Addiction will twist, and use and manipulate them over and over.
+It will twist, and use and manipulate them over and over.

 If you‘re giving and compassionate, it’s coming for those parts.

-Are you someone who feels chronic guilt, fault, shame, or blame?
-It will move in on those parts of you and use them against you.
+If you are someone who feels chronic guilt, fault, shame, or blame – it will move in on those parts of you and use them against you.

 If you have control, temper, or impulse issues, or struggle with panic, obsessive thinking and worry – it hones in on those areas and will amplify them to the 10th power.

-Is your loved on charming, a skilled communicator, and perhaps gifted with charisma.
-They will use those characteristics to manipulate and divide.
+If someone is charming, a skilled communicator, and perhaps gifted with charisma, it will use those characteristics to manipulate and divide.

 If you happen to have enemies, rivals or ridiculers – this problem will be what they poke, point at, and talk about.
 Trust me on that.

-Preconceived notions of solutions don’t work.
+Preconceived notions of solution don’t work.
 Addiction strips away intelligence, traditions, roles, titles, accomplishments and all you once thought you knew about it.
-Addiction disrupts the family.

-Just as it is cunning, baffling and powerful, it is also fluid and unpredictable.
+Just as it’s cunning, baffling and powerful – it’s also fluid and unpredictable.